-The courts' backlog of nearly 268,000 cases at the end of 2010 marked a 44 percent increase in slightly more than two years, according to the Transactional Records Access Clearinghouse, a statistical research group at Syracuse University,
+The courts' backlog of nearly 268,000 cases at the end of 2010 marked a 44 percent increase in 2 1/2 years, according to the Transactional Records Access Clearinghouse, a statistical research group at Syracuse University,

 The federal agency that runs the courts _ the Executive Office for Immigration Review _ has responded by hiring 38 more judges _ there are now 270 _ and 90 others, including clerks, in the last 18 months.

 In congressional testimony last year, Juan Osuna, now acting director of the office, outlined steps being taken to improve the courts, including new staff, more training and better hiring practices.
 The courts came under fire during the Bush administration when it was discovered some Justice Department aides were choosing judges based on their politics.

 But there's no magic wand to erase more than a quarter-million cases.